Scottish Parliament election results

-Data protection law and the Data Protection Act, how to make a subject access request to find out what data we hold about you, how we process your personal information.
+Data protection law and the Data Protection Act, how to request the personal data we hold about you (known as a subject access request), how we process and store your personal information.

 We may hold some of your personal information if you've provided it when using our services.
 We comply with the data protection law to protect your details.